-Problem Resolution I can't connect to the KVM over IP 1.
-The latest Java version must be installed on your client com- puter. switch.
+Problem Resolution I can't connect to the KVM over IP The latest Java version must be installed on your client computer. switch.
 Check if you need to specify the Program port along with the IP address.
-See Java Client AP Login, page 47 for details Close Java reopen it, and try again.
+See Java Client AP Login, page 45 for details Close Java reopen it, and try again.

-Problem Resolution A "Login Failed" error appears and Java Client Viewer cannot be run.
-Make sure your KVM over IP Switch is updated to the latest firmware version.
-Make sure the required service ports, such as 80, 443, and 9000, are allowed by your Firewall.
-See Service Ports, page 177 for details.
-Close the viewer and try again.
-I have installed the latest Java JRE, but I am having performance and stability problems.
+Problem Resolution I have installed the latest Java JRE, but I am having performance and stability problems.
 There may be issues with the latest version because it is so new.
 Try using a Java version that is one or two versions earlier than the latest one.
 After upgrading the firmware, after logging in with the Java Client Viewer or the Java Client AP, the switch appears to still be using the old firmware version.
 Log out.
 Delete your Java temporary internet files as follows: Open Control Panel → Java.
 In the Temporary Internet Files section, click Settings.
 In the Disk Space section, click Delete Files.
 In the dialog box that comes up, click OK.
 The national language characters that I input do not appear.
 Change the keyboard language of your client computer to English-UK.
 Use the KVM over IP switch On-Screen Keyboard and set the on-screen keyboard to the same language that the other system is using.
-(See The On-Screen Keyboard , page 73.)
+(See The On-Screen Keyboard , page 80.)
 Java performance deteriorates.
 Exit the program and start again.
 Pressing the Windows Menu key has no effect.
 Java doesn't support the Windows Menu key.
 When I try to Add a folder to be mounted as a virtual media drive, I can't select the folder.
 My only choice is Desktop .
 In the folder selection entry field, enter the root directory of the folder you want to add.
 After that, the folders contained under the root directory will display.
 You can now navigate to the folder you want to select.
 I can't connect to the KVM over IP switch.
 The latest Java version must be installed on your client computer.
 Check if you need to specify the Program port along with the IP address.
-See Java Client AP Login, page 47 for details Close Java reopen it, and try again.

-Problem Resolution I have installed the latest Java JRE, but I am having performance and stability problems.
+See Java Client AP Login, page 45 for details Close Java reopen it, and try again.
+I have installed the latest Java JRE, but I am having performance and stability problems.
 There may be issues with the latest version because it is so new.
 Try using a Java version that is one or two versions earlier than the latest one.